 - The participant must submit a written request for reactivation to the Leadership Program Coordinator, including a verification of employment and timeline indicating a plan for completion of the program.
 This plan must include the following: - 1.
 Attendance at the annual Roundtable conference. - 2.
-Attendance at regional learning group meetings. - 3.
+Attendance at leadership and learning group meetings. - 3.
 Completion of the portfolio. - 4.
 Completion of the dissertation.

-A participant who does not have an approved IDP must also submit a draft for approval as part of the request for reactivation.
+A participant who does not have an approved LLP must also submit a draft for approval as part of the request for reactivation.

-• The participant will receive a response-of-reactivation approval or non-approval.
+- The Leadership faculty will vote approval or non-approval.
+If approved, the next step is required. - Register and pay for EDUC560 Degree Reactivation, 0 credits.
+This carries a fee of \$105, and once Student Financial Services verifies payment has been received, the reactivation request will be presented to the Graduate Enrollment Processing Committee. - The participant will receive a response-of-reactivation approval or non-approval.
 New or currently active participants will be given preference regarding advisor availability.
-If approved for reactivation, the participant will be charged a reactivation fee and the tuition rate in effect at the time of reactivation, and must meet the requirements of the Andrews University Bulletin and Leadership Handbook in effect at the time of reactivation.
+If approved for reactivation, the participant will be charged the above-mentioned reactivation fee and the tuition rate in effect at the time of reactivation, and must meet the requirements of the Andrews University Bulletin and Leadership Handbook in effect at the time of reactivation.